Methodology, Parameters, and Calculations

 |---|---|---|

-| dFDA Trial Capacity Plus Efficacy Lag Years | 1.0375 | Strong driver |
+| dFDA Average Total Timeline Shift (years) | 1.0374 | Strong driver |

-| Global Disease Deaths Daily | 0.0407 | Minimal effect |
+| Global Daily Deaths from Disease and Aging (deaths/day) | 0.0406 | Minimal effect |

 Interpretation: Standardized coefficients show the change in output (in SD units) per 1 SD change in input.
-Values near Β±1 indicate strong influence; values exceeding Β±1 may occur with correlated inputs.
+Values near ยฑ1 indicate strong influence; values exceeding ยฑ1 may occur with correlated inputs.

 Monte Carlo Distribution